High quality dual-language early learning education for children ages 1-5

 “It is for the children that we work, for they are the ones who know how to love, for they are the hope of the world.” ~José Martí (1853-1895)

 The José Martí Child Development Center is community-based program that serves children ages 15 months to 5 years old.
 Our bilingual, bicultural curriculum emphasizes cultural diversity, social justice and family involvement in order to develop children’s self-awareness, cultural pride, and self-esteem, which is combined with age-appropriate developmental activities in the four domain areas of development (cognitive, social/emotional, physical and language) to adequately prepare children for kindergarten.
 JMCDC was founded in 1972 with the inception of El Centro de la Raza.

 The José Martí Child Development Center has two locations.
 The main location is on Beacon Hill inside our historic schoolhouse building and the adjacent Plaza Roberto Maestas facility.
 Our satellite location is in the International District on the ground floor of Hirabayashi Place.
 Please keep reading to learn more about each individual site.
-If you are interested in joining the waitlist for one or both sites, please click here:
+If you are interested in joining the waitlist for any of our sites, please see how below.

 José Martí Child Development Center @ El Centro de la Raza (2524 16th Ave S, Seattle, WA 98144) and Plaza Roberto Maestas Beacon Hill (2576 16th Ave S, Seattle, WA 98144).
 Dual-language English/Spanish instruction.

 José Martí Child Development Center @ Hirabayashi Place lnternational District (442 S Main St, Seattle, WA 98104).
 Dual-language instruction in English/Spanish or English/Mandarin.